 Julia loved music, movies, roller coasters, and travel.
 She traveled all over the world and around the U.S., to Costa Rica, Norway, China, Italy, Peru, Ecuador, Russia, The Netherlands, Canada, Florida, the American Southwest, the Black Hills, Washington D.C., Seattle, San Diego, Boston, Maine, Niagara Falls, Chicago and more.

 Julia’s friends were her heart and soul.
 She is survived by countless buddies—from grade school to high school, church, and sports.
-She was the proud owner of an iPod and loved the music of Modest Mouse, The Flaming Lips, Coldplay, Violent Femmes, Marilyn Manson—the popular music of her day—and she shared her parents love of the Beatles.
+She was the proud owner of an iPod (it was a big deal in 2005) and loved the music of Modest Mouse, The Flaming Lips, Coldplay, Violent Femmes, Marilyn Manson—the popular music of her day—and she shared her parents love of the Beatles.

 She swam with the Richfield Swim Club and at Southwest HighSchool.
 She was a Concordia Language Village camper for three years, studying Spanish.
 She was a member of the “e3” summer theater program for three years, performing in “The Wizard of Oz,” “Free to Be You and Me,” and “Anything Goes.”